le0pard/le0pard.github.io/_posts/security/2015-10-13-content-security-policy.md

 ---
 layout: post
-title: Improving security of your web application with the Content Security Policy
+title: Improving security of your web applications with the Content Security Policy
-date: 2015-09-07 00:00:00
+date: 2015-10-13 00:00:00
 categories:
 - security
 tags: